srcspider/nightdragon/style.readme.md

 * If you have a empty method, array, or whatever for whatever reason, add a comment `// empty` or something else that is appropriate in it's body.

+* Don't use the public access modifier; it is unnecessary, verbose and makes the distinction between function and non-function as well as between static and non-static harder.

+* The following rule applies to documentation blocks: "Any function has either a `@return` comment or a small explanation on what it does; or both. `@param`, as well as other documentation comments are unnecessary."
+Most methods that don't return typically require some extra explanation on what they exactly do since they (mostly) imply a processing of some data.
+On the other hand when a method returns something it's typically self explanatory what it does, with the exception of methods returning $this for method chaining purposes.
+Only `@return` is useful for autocomplete, `@param` does not do anything, and is just a more verbose version of the parameter list.
+Instead of a `@param` list a comment on what the method constitutes better use of time and space.
+Concise method docs with only an explanation and `@return` (and/or `@throws`) statement(s) are preferred over documentation with lots of `@param` declarations and other doc tags with very little practical application.

+* When a method returns the current object, the `@return` doc comment should
+read: `@return \app\Your_Class_Here $this`

 * Put long and hard to read logical conditions in their own function.